khornberg/brackets-cardboard/README.md

 Initially this will have the ability to work with npm and bower (seemed like natural choices).

 This is very early in development.
 Not everything works.
+Check the console for messages if you are curious.

 ## Screenshots
 ![Search](screenshots/search.png "Search for math on bower")